songlab-cal/CherryML/README.md

 ## Supplementary Figure S1

 In the file `figures_neurips_2024.py`, the function `qmaker()` reproduces Supplementary Figure S1.
 After running this function, Supplementary Figure S1's subfigures will be located at `neurips_figures/fig_qmaker/[domain]/` as PNG files.
 The function `qmaker()` takes around 4 hours on my Macbook Pro with `Apple M3 Pro` chip.

+## Figures 2a and 2b

+In the file `figures_neurips_2024.py`, the function `efficiency()` reproduces Figures 2a and 2b.
+After running this function, Figures 2a and 2b will be located at `neurips_figures/simulated_estimated/times.png` and `neurips_figures/simulated_estimated/errors.png` respectively.
+The function `function()` takes around 5 hours on my Macbook Pro with `Apple M3 Pro` chip.

+## ProteinGym results

+ProteinGym provides standardized benchmarks for the variant effect prediction task.
+To reproduce the results of the SiteRM model on the ProteinGym benchmark, please refer to the ProteinGym repository on GitHub (https://github.com/OATML-Markslab/ProteinGym) and follow their standard workflow.
+The scripts for reproduce the SiteRM model results will be there.
+For example, to reproduce the DMS results, you should cd into `scripts/scoring_DMS_zero_shot/` and run the `scoring_SiteRM_substitutions.sh` script.
+Next, run the `merge_all_scores.sh` script, and finally the `performance_substitutions.sh` script.